Davie Truck Accident Lawyer

 - The trucking company: Trucking companies are responsible for adequately training their drivers and ensuring they operate their vehicles within the legal time limits of hours of service.
 Failing to do so could make the company liable if the driver’s actions or driver fatigue led to the accident.

 - Cargo loaders: Cargo loaders can also be held liable if the crash is caused by the cargo being loaded improperly.
 The cargo may be loaded off-balance, throwing off the truck’s center of gravity, or it could be improperly secured, causing it to come loose or spill out onto the road.

 For Florida drivers, it’s also important to know that you could be deemed partially liable for a truck accident.
-When dealing with auto accident cases, Florida employs the “pure comparative negligence” rule.
+When dealing with auto accident cases in Davie, FL, the State employs the “pure comparative negligence” rule.
 As a result, you can be partially at fault but still recover damages.
 If you choose to file a personal injury claim and the jury ascribes you a percentage of fault, your compensation will be reduced by that percentage.

 Common Causes of Truck Accidents in Davie, Florida